Here are some resources that you may find of interest.

 Kathryn Anderson-Levitt & Elsie Rockwell.
 (2017).
 Comparing Ethnographies: Local Studies of Education Across the Americas.
 AERA: Washington DC.

 Barbara Burns & Javier Luque.
 (2015).
 Great Teachers: How to Raise Student Learning in Latin America and the Caribbean.
 Washington, DC: The World Bank.

-If you are interested in learning more about the educational context: of South/East Asia/Pacific:
+To learn more about the educational context of South/East Asia/Pacific:

 Samuel, Meng Yew Tee, & Lorraine Pe Symaco (Eds.)
 (2017).
 Education in Malaysia: Development and Challenges.
 Springer.

 Mae Chu Chang, Samer Al-Samarrai, Andrew B. Ragatz, Joppe de Ree, & Ritchie Stevenson.
 (2013).
 Teacher Reform: The Role of Politics and evidence in Policy Making.
 World Bank.